PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 Today you can only respond to a notification click.
 In the near future you will be able to have custom actions that either open a page or perform some logic.
-Imagine facebook.
+Imagine Facebook.
 Likes are pretty light weight, you just like it without opening the page.
 Comments though, for those you need to be on the page.